RyanSkraba/byexample/benchmarking/flamegraph-by-example/readme.md

   *samples* that were spent in the method call.
 * Vertical height is the depth of the call stack (and order is relevant).

-Building this project will create an image `flamegraph-influxdb:1.7.4` (based on the influxdb image) with a couple of useful scripts and some code gluing them together for easy deployment.
+Building this project will create an image `flamegraph-influxdb:2.7.4` (based on the influxdb image) with a couple of useful scripts and some code gluing them together for easy deployment.
 There's also an java application used in the examples below.

+**TODO:** The image is currently broken because the older code relies on Python 2, which is no longer supported in many repositories.

 Resources
 ------------------------------------------------------------------------------